opendatacube/odc-tools/docs/s3-tar.md

 Collate Objects from S3
 =======================

-1. Uses async http to have many concurrent S3 object get request from a few python threads
+1. Uses async http to have many concurrent S3 object get requests from a few python threads
-2. Example tool `s3-to-tar` turns list of urls read from `stdin` into a tar archive on `stdout` or on disk
+2. Example tool `s3-to-tar` turns a list of urls read from `stdin` into a tar archive on `stdout` or on disk

-Using WOfS yamls as a sample data set I get following performance:
+Using WOfS yamls as a sample dataset I get following performance:

 - Instance type `r4.xlarge`, 4 cores, 32Gb of memory
 - Reading 100K documents completes in about 4 minutes when running 2 concurrent tasks